Boat Registration and Permits

 - complete the online application and pay the appropriate fee

 - obey the bye-laws.

-There are three type of permits in place all with different requirements which enable the boater to suit their own style of boating while remaining within the Bye-laws.
+There are three types of permits in place all with different requirements which enable the boater to suit their own style of boating while remaining within the Bye-laws.
 Boats leaving the Grand Canal or Royal Canal to enter waterways managed under the registration system are not required to register as the permit on display is sufficient.

 To apply for a CMP Permit, a boat owner can;

-The permit will be posted out.
+You should print your own permit, however if required one will be posted out.
 The permit must be displayed on the boat at all times.

 Boats that cruise and move (staying at a Visitor Mooring for up to 5 days) will not be in breach of the Bye-laws or require an Extended Mooring Permit.

 The Extended Mooring Permit supersedes and included a Combined Mooring and Passage Permit.